artsy/ezel/README.md

 A boilerplate for Backbone projects that share code server/client and scale through modular architecture.

-Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/), Easel isn't a framework of it's own but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.
+Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/), Easel isn't a framework or library of it's own but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.

 ## Getting Started